FilOzone/filecoin-services-payments/README.md

 ### Rail

 A rail along which payments flow from a payer to a payee.
-Rails track lockup, maximum payment rates, and obligations between a payer and a servive provider.
+Rails track lockup, maximum payment rates, and obligations between a payer and a payee.
 Payer ↔ Payee pairs can have multiple payment rails between them but they can also reuse the same rail across multiple deals.
 Importantly, rails:
 - Specify the maximum rate at which the payer will pay the payee, the actual amount paid for any given period is subject to validation by the **validator** described below.
-- Define the required funding commitment for future payments through the **lockup period**.
+- Define a lockup period.
+The lockup period of a rail is the time period over which the payer is required to maintain locked funds to fully cover the current outgoing payment rate from the rail if the payer stops adding funds to the account.
+This provides a reliable way for payees to verify that a payer is guaranteed to pay up to a certain point in the future.
+When a rail's payer account drops to only cover the lockup period this is a signal to the payee that the payer is at risk of defaulting.
+The lockup period gives the payee time to settle and gracefully close down the rail without missing payment.
+- Strictly enforce lockups.
 While the contract cannot force a payer to deposit funds from their external wallet, it strictly enforces lockups on all funds held within their contract account.
 It prevents payers from withdrawing locked funds and blocks operator actions that would increase a payer's lockup obligation beyond their available balance.
-This system provides a reliable way for payees to verify a payer's funding commitment for the agreed-upon period.
+This system provides an easy way for payees to verify a payer's funding commitment for the rail.

 ### Validator